ohata-toast/Network-VPC/en/console-guide.md

 ## Internet Gateway

 An internet gateway can be connected to a routing table.
 VPCs comprised of private networks cannot be connected externally, and may access the internet through internet gateway.
-Each instance, to be connected to an internet, must set "default gateway" as the gateway address of the subnet, and TOAST does the job automatically.
-To create an internet gateway, an external network is required and TOAST is operating only one "public_network" as of now.
+Each instance, to be connected to an internet, must set "default gateway" as the gateway address of the subnet, and NHN Cloud does the job automatically.
+To create an internet gateway, an external network is required and NHN Cloud is operating only one "public_network" as of now.

 * An internet gateway address is automatically assigned when an instance is created or VPC requires an internet access, and it cannot be modified.